“Fast fashion is not free. Someone somewhere is paying” -Lucy Siegle.

 - We offer no-minimum manufacturing to help reduce overproduction that results from high minimums overseas.
 This allows a new brand to test the design before they commit to large production runs.

-- Our roadmap prepares brands for On Demand Manufacturing.
-This new technology is currently being developed by FABRIC's Co-Founder Sherri Barry.
-The first iteration is being tested and used at a facility down the street from FABRIC.
-Using a lot of robotics and automations, this new technology is the factory of the future and will provide a sustainable solution to over-production overseas and the labor and eco issues that have plagued the apparel manufacturing industry for decades.
+- Our roadmap prepares brands for small batch, just-in-time, and On Demand Manufacturing.
+Small batches of more niche and personalized manufacturing is the future and will provide a sustainable solution to over-production overseas and the labor and eco issues that have plagued the apparel manufacturing industry for decades.
 On Demand Manufacturing enables the customer to customize their order.
-This custom order is made in their specific size, color, and other requested design choices within three days.
+This custom order is made in their specific size, color, and other requested design choices within a few days.
 Then the order is shipped directly to the customer...virtually eliminating excess inventory and excess shipping.